Our academy owes much to our mentor and source of inspiration, Clive Herbert.

 In 1954, he married Shirley, an athlete who was Auckland’s 100-yards sprint champion and the daughter of a champion runner.

 They enjoyed six decades of marriage until Shirley’s death in August 2016.

 Clive and Shirley were supportive parents for daughter Deborah and son Ricki as they grew up in South Auckland in the 1960s.

 Ricki, a member of the 1982 All Whites and successful coach of the New Zealand team at the 2010 FIFA World Cup, has often credited his parents for his success as a footballer, saying they were a major influence throughout his career.

 In recent years, Clive worked tirelessly to help Ricki and grandson Kale grow and develop the Ricki Herbert Football Academy.

 His contribution included the coaching of youngsters, and sharing his knowledge and advice with players and coaches alike.

 He travelled as a hands-on team manager with a number of academy squads on international tours, acting as a trusted mentor.
 Academy teams regularly play for the Clive Herbert Challenge Cup.

-This year, Clive was also a team manager, sitting beside coach Kale Herbert in the dugout for Hamilton Wanderers, during matches in the Lotto NRFL Premier Division.
+In 2019, Clive was also a team manager, sitting beside coach Kale Herbert in the dugout for Hamilton Wanderers, during matches in the Lotto NRFL Premier Division.